 Kelly represents businesses, fiduciaries, and individuals in trust and estate litigation, real estate litigation and complex business litigation.
 She also represents businesses before government agencies and advises candidates regarding campaign laws.
 Kelly’s experience spans state, federal and local government forums.
 She has managed cases in multiple parallel forums, including arbitration, and brought cases successfully through appeal.

-FL General: This program is approved for 9.0 general CLE units in Florida through October 13, 2019.
+FL General: This program is no longer approved for CLE credit in Florida.
+CLE expired on October 13, 2019.

 CA General: This program is approved for 7.5 units of general CLE in California.

 This program is approved for CLE in the states listed above.
 Upon request, Pincus Pro Ed will provide any information an attorney needs to support their application for CLE approval in other states other than what is listed above.

 Recording policy: No audio or video recording of any program is permitted.

 Seminar Cancellations: Should you be unable to attend for any reason, please inform us in writing no later than 14 days prior to the event and a credit voucher will be issued.
 If you prefer, a refund, less a $50 non-refundable deposit, will be issued.
 No refunds or credits will be given for cancellations received within 14 days of an event.
 However, if you notify us within 14 days of an event, and wish to convert your in-person attendance registration to an Audio CD package (with handout), we can do so.
 A small additional shipping charge, and sales tax in CA, will be incurred.
 No shipping charge is incurred for downloads.
 We will also issue a voucher for the amount paid if you notify us within 14 days and prefer not to have the audio recording.

 Substitutions may be made at any time.